espra/core/src/README.md

 Secondly, Ampify Zero is still in development and by using symlinks, it
 helps keep various files in sync without too much hassle.

-Now when you run `ampzero init`, it will ask you various questions and will
+Now when you run `amp init`, it will ask you various questions and will
 use your answers to create the relevant files — just hit enter to use the
 default values for the questions.

 Most of the files can be easily re-created.
 And you can even over-write
 the files in an existing instance, e.g.

-    $ ampzero init kickass --clobber
+    $ amp init kickass --clobber

 This will freshly re-create the various files as if you'd run init for the
 first time.
 It'd leave other files alone though.
 This is useful to keep